mongodb/specifications/source/unified-test-format/unified-test-format.rst

 raised.
 This operation takes no arguments.
 If `expectResult
 <operation_expectResult_>`_ is specified, it SHOULD be a single document.

+Some specification sections (e.g. `Iterating the Change Stream
+<../change-streams/tests#iterating-the-change-stream>`__) caution drivers
-`Iterating the Change Stream <../change-streams/tests#iterating-the-change-stream>`__ in the change stream spec cautions drivers that implement a blocking mode of iteration (e.g. asynchronous drivers) not to iterate the change stream unnecessarily, as doing so could cause the test runner to block indefinitely.
+that implement a blocking mode of iteration (e.g. asynchronous drivers) not to iterate the change stream unnecessarily, as doing so could cause the test runner to block indefinitely.
 This should not be a concern for ``iterateUntilDocumentOrError`` as iteration